Guides

 Like several of Dublin’s biggest museums, the National Gallery of Ireland is always free to visit.
 But at the weekend you can go one better, with a free guided tour led by art experts.
 There are regular tours that lead you to all the highlights of the gallery’s permanent collection, like the pieces by Monet, Picasso and Caravaggio.
 But there are also themed tours, including one incorporating mindfulness techniques and another aimed at families.

-Less than a five-minute walk away is the National Museum of Ireland – Archaeology, where the entrance is just as striking as the exhibits, with a domed rotunda and mosaic floor depicting the signs of the zodiac.
+Less than a five-minute walk away is the National Museum of Ireland, Kildare Street, where the entrance is just as striking as the exhibits, with a domed rotunda and mosaic floor depicting the signs of the zodiac.
 Inside, you’ll find ancient gold dating back to 2200BC, Viking treasures excavated in Dublin and bog bodies from the Iron Age, perfectly preserved with details like eyelashes and fingernails intact.

 Evening